fldbock/aws-application-migration-service/02_LABINSTRUCTIONS/STAGE2.md

 sudo wget -O ./aws-replication-installer-init https://aws-application-migration-service-us-east-1.s3.us-east-1.amazonaws.com/latest/linux/aws-replication-installer-init
 ```

-Copy and input the command below into the command line on your source server
+Copy and input the command below into the command line on your source server, you'll have to fill in the `ACCESSKEYID` and `SECRETACCESSKEY` of the MGNUser we created earlier.
 ```
 sudo chmod +x aws-replication-installer-init; sudo ./aws-replication-installer-init --region REGION --aws-access-key-id ACCESSKEYID --aws-secret-access-key SECRETACCESSKEY --no-prompt
 ```

 Wait for the AWS Replication Agent to finish downloading and installing